emmanuel-logy/motion_planning_algorithms/README.md

-## Path Planning for WPI Campus Map using Traditional Planning Algorithms
+# Classic Path Planning algorithms for WPI Campus Map

 ## Sampling Based Algorithms
 The following sampling based algorithms are implemented in Python: